dmotz/trystero/README.md

   - `firebaseApp` - **(optional, 🔥 Firebase only)** You can pass an already initialized Firebase app instance instead of an `appId`.
-Normally Trystero will initialize a Firebase app based on the `appId` but this will fail if youʼve already initialized it for use elsewhere.
+Normally Trystero will initialize a Firebase app based on the `appId` but this will fail if you've already initialized it for use elsewhere.

   - `rootPath` - **(optional, 🔥 Firebase only)** String specifying path where Trystero writes its matchmaking data in your database (`'__trystero__'` by